Sense-Studios/VirtualMixerProject-depricated/README.md

 # VirtualMixerProject

 Build your own video mixers in javascript.
-The application takes a number of _sources_ (video, gif) and mixes them together, with a blendmode through through a _mixer_.
+The application takes a number of _sources_ (video, gif) and mixes them together, with a Blendmode through a _mixer_.
-As module output nodes are sources as, mixers and other modules can be 'chained' together to build ever more elaborate mixers.
+As module output nodes are sources as mixers and other modules can be 'chained' together to build ever more elaborate mixers.
 Modules expose a number of variables that can be changed and controlled in runtime through a _controller_

-The VirtualMixerProject is a virtual videomixer that is driven by a chainable interface language and runs in WebGL.
+The VirtualMixerProject is a virtual video mixer that is driven by a chainable interface language and runs in WebGL.
 A demo can be found here; http://nabu.sense-studios.com/channel/sense_beta/mixer5.